 Aiki Tot Movement Class

 Young children from ages 3 to 5 are in a very important developmental stage.
-In particular, development of the brain is at a crucial stage: They are leaving early-childhood – being toddlers – into becoming more independent children.
+In particular, development of their brain is at a crucial stage: They are leaving early-childhood – being toddlers – into becoming more independent children.

 At this age, children learn mostly through play.
 We make Aiki Tots Class very play-oriented, while providing your child with activities that help his or her development.